tpall/boulder/README.md

 To download fresh list of database tables from TAI use `local = FALSE` argument.

+`pull_table()` converts "." and "..", apparently denoting missing values, to NA-s, and filters out some summary rows, generally coded by "0"-s, to reduce table size in attempt to avoid hitting size limit of POST request.
+Otherwise, variables and their names are not modified, as prepended dots ".", ".." to the variable names indicate their hierarchy.
+It's strongly advisable to compare downloaded table to the table available on the TAI website.

 Package interacts with pxweb API at TAI.
 There is also official pxweb API package [rOpenGov/pxweb](https://github.com/rOpenGov/pxweb) allowing interactive browsing trough databases.

 ## Example
 Install package from GitHub:
 ``` r
 devtools::install_github("tpall/boulder")